rtrppl/orgrr/readme.md

 ```org
 #+roam_alias:  "alias 1" "alias 2"
 ```

+As demonstrated above, there can be more than one alias.

 orgrr also recognizes tags in the same way as org-roam v1 did, separate from regular [org-tags](https://orgmode.org/manual/Tags.html).
 In v2, org-roam began to use org-tags.
 I still prefer the approach of v1.